bifravst/cloudformation-cleaner/README.md

     npx cdk deploy

+### Configuration

-You can configure the regular expression used to check against a stack name with the environment `STACK_NAME_REGEX` variable of the lambda, e.g.
+You can configure the regular expression used to check against a stack or log group name with the environment variable `STACK_NAME_REGEX` of the `stack-cleaner` lambda, e.g. `^asset-tracker-`.
+For the `log-group-cleaner` lambda, the environment variable is called `LOG_GROUP_NAME_REGEX`.

-`^asset-tracker-`.
+You can optionally configure the environment variable `AGE_IN_HOURS` to set the minimum age in hours after which a resource is deleted.
+The default is `24`.

+The `LOGFILE_LIMIT` environment variable configures the number of log groups to delete in one run.
+The default is `100`.